ashwin-nat/pits-n-giggles-website/src/content/blog/remote-race-engineering.md

 ---
-title: "How to Use Pits n' Giggles with Playit.gg for a Remote Race Engineer"
+title: "How to Use Pits n' Giggles for Remote Race Engineering"
 description: "Stream F1 25 telemetry live to a remote race engineer using Pits n' Giggles and Playit.gg - no port forwarding required, works even with full 22-player lobbies."
 pubDate: 2025-07-12
 author: 'Ashwin Natarajan'